libgit2/libgit2/README.md

 re-entrant linkable library with a solid API, allowing you to write native speed custom Git applications in any language with bindings.

+libgit2 is licensed under a **very permissive license** (GPLv2 with a special Linking Exception).
+This basically means that you can link it (unmodified) with any kind of software without having to release its source code.

+* Mailing list: <libgit2@librelist.org>
 * Website: <http://libgit2.github.com>
 * API documentation: <http://libgit2.github.com/libgit2/modules.html>
 * Usage guide: <http://libgit2.github.com/api.html>